Welcome to JUMP Shiny

 Experiment Design offers tools for organizing sample processing sequences in proteomics experiments.
 By using block randomization, it assigns samples to different batches, minimizing batch effects and reducing the risk of introducing confounders that could bias data interpretation.

-algorithm comprises three key procedures:
+The Experiment Design algorithm comprises three key procedures:

 - Generating a batch design matrix based on the distribution of the first explanatory variable, while considering the specified number and size of batches.